Art and Culture MCQ Quiz - Objective Question with Answer for Art and Culture - Download Free PDF

 Art and Culture Question 3 Detailed Solution

-The correct answer is Lord Shiva.
+The correct answer is Reeta Chowdhury.

 Key Points